-An Dong Market is another popular market after Ben Thanh Market and Cho Lon in Ho Chi Minh City.
-This market is located in the Chinatown area and has served many shop owners of boutiques and local customers in the city since it was built.
-This is also a special local landmark where tourists rarely know about to explore and visit.
-Our local guide aims give you a complete introduction to this exciting market.
+An Dong Market is another famous market after Ben Thanh Market and Cho Lon in Ho Chi Minh City.
+This market is located in Chinatown and has served many shop owners, boutiques, and local customers since it was built.
+This is also a particular local landmark that tourists rarely know about to explore and visit.
+Our local guide aims to introduce you to this exciting market.

 Address: 34 An Duong Vuong Street, Ward 9, District 5, Ho Chi Minh City